Helena Valley

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Helena Valley suburb shows median taxpayer income of $62,879 and average income of $76,670 according to latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is high nationally compared to Greater Perth's median income of $60,748 and average income of $80,248.
-Based on Wage Price Index growth of 9.62%, current estimates would be approximately $68,928 (median) and $84,046 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes in Helena Valley cluster around the 64th percentile nationally.
-Distribution data shows predominant cohort spans 27.1% of locals (1,261 people) in $1,500 - 2,999 category, reflecting broader area's pattern where 32.0% occupy this range.
-District demonstrates affluence with 32.3% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 13.6% of income while strong earnings rank residents within the 72nd percentile for disposable income.
-Area's SEIFA income ranking places it in the 6th decile.
+Helena Valley suburb has a median taxpayer income of $62,879 and an average income of $76,670 according to latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+Nationally, these figures are high compared to Greater Perth's median income of $60,748 and average income of $80,248.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for September 2025 would be approximately $68,928 (median) and $84,046 (average).
+Census 2021 income data shows household, family, and personal incomes in Helena Valley cluster around the 64th percentile nationally.
+Income distribution indicates that 27.1% of locals (1,261 people) earn between $1,500 and $2,999 per week, a pattern also seen in the broader area where 32.0% fall within this range.
+The suburb demonstrates affluence with 32.3% earning over $3,000 per week, supporting premium retail and service offerings.
+Housing accounts for 13.6% of income.
+Strong earnings rank residents within the 72nd percentile for disposable income.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income